 If the data is not yet strong enough to support a definitive call, say so and recommend further research as the next step.
 That is still a useful output.
 What to avoid is letting personal judgment fill the gaps.
 Recommendations that reflect the researcher's preference rather than user data undermine the objectivity on which the entire report was built.

-Structuring by research themes
+How to structure a report by research themes

 When your research spans multiple topics, structuring the report by themes makes it easier for stakeholders to follow and act on what they find.
 Rather than presenting a flat list of observations, a theme-based structure shows how insights cluster around the issues that matter most.